MonishLokhande/MDRS_monitoring_overlay/README.md

 #### Local Sensor Log Setup

 CollectSensorData.py is a function that calls the read"X".py values in the repo above every hour and saves them into a timestamped csv file.
+This isn't needed for normal operation, but is instead available for debugging if needed.

 Setup instructions
-1. Save the file onto the pico board
+1. Save CollectSensorData.py onto the pico board
 2. Rename it to main.py so that it runs on startup.
 3. Copy the read"X".py files from the github, currently makes calls to following
-    - readCO2
+    - readCO2.py
-    - readOnboardTemp
+    - readOnboardTemp.py
-    - readPM2_5
+    - readPM2_5.py
-    - readVOC
+    - readVOC.py
 4. To collect sensor data connect back to the pi via micro usb and download the csv files (should be a seperate file for each sensor)

-## Website Features and GUI format
+## Online Dashboard
 Sensor dashboard accessable at io.adafruit.com using Purdue MDRS credentials

-Dahsboard is customizable to allow for text and buttons to be added
-- TODO we could use these features to log off-nominal systems, research / EVA logs, and other crew logs that are be remotely accessible
+Dahsboard is customizable to allow for text and buttons to be added (This cold be used to log off-nominal systems, research / EVA logs, and other crew logs that are be remotely accessible)